w3f/polkadot-wiki/docs/general/wallets.md

 ### Mobile Wallets

-Mobile wallets are fully packaged apps with the key-store as well as functionalities unlike browser based wallets, which typically use a browser extension as a key-store (some wallets put a lot more functionality into the extensions) and the browser for interacting with the blockchain networks.
-Some mobile wallets also support hardware wallets which provide bluetooth connectivity.
+Mobile wallets are fully packaged apps that allow all the featured actions, as well as the storage and management of your accounts, through the mobile app.
+Contrary to browser extensions, mobile wallets usually can't connect to third-party web apps.
+Some mobile wallets provide support for hardware wallets through bluetooth connectivity.

 | Wallet                                        | Platforms                 | Staking and Nomination Pools | NFTs    | Crowdloans | Ledger support | Governance | Other features                               |
 | --------------------------------------------- | ------------------------- | ---------------------------- | ------- | ---------- | -------------- | ---------- | -------------------------------------------- |